garyjohnson/garyjohnson.github.io/_posts/2019-03-04-enclosure-rough-ins.md

 ## What's next

 With the rough-ins done, we managed to visualize some potential issues.
-We'll move to the smaller battery and then get to work on [making a v1 enclosure](/articles/build-button-v1) we can 3D print and test out.
+We'll move to the smaller battery and then get to work on [making a v1 enclosure (Part 4: v1.0 complete)](/articles/build-button-v1) we can 3D print and test out.